skyvers/skyve-dev-guide/_pages/maven-targets.md

 Specific to the Java implementation of Skyve, Skyve projects a number of Maven target utilities to assist developers.
 The Maven targets provided can be customised where required.

 The maven targets are located in your project `config/` folder.
-To run the target, right click the target.
+To run the target, right click the target and choose `Run As`.

 ![Running targets](../assets/images/maven-targets/running targets.png "Running targets")